chaotic-society/theoretica/README.md

 real df_dt = gradient(f, eta) * J * gradient(H, eta);
 ```

-The library includes basic functionalities like real and complex analysis functions enhanced for x86 architectures, vector and matrix operations (both row-major and column-major), quaternions and function roots and extrema search, as well as more advanced features like dual numbers for automatic differentiation, statistical functions including distribution sampling, pseudorandom and quasirandom number generation for Monte Carlo methods and simulations.
+The library includes real and complex analysis functions optimized for the x86 architecture, linear algebra, quaternions, roots and extrema search, numerical approximation of derivatives, integrals and differential equations, as well as more advanced features like dual numbers for automatic differentiation, statistical functions including distribution sampling, pseudorandom and quasirandom number generation for Monte Carlo methods and simulations.

 ## Table of Contents
 - [Key Features](#key-features)